FrancisBanville/ms_interpreting_probabilities/README.md

 networks, and (5) reconstructing local networks of probabilistic interactions from metawebs.
 All code and data to reproduce these analyses are available at the Open Science Framework (TBD).

-## Application 1: Dissimilarity of binary and probabilistic interaction networks

-We use the collection of tripartite host-parasite networks sampled across Europe, created by @Kopelke2017FooStra, in the following case studies.
-This dataset contains well-resolved binary local interactions between willows ($52$ species), willow-galling sawflies ($96$ species), and their parasitoids ($126$ species).
-Given its replicated networks spanning large spatiotemporal scales, this dataset is well-suited for analyzing a variety of ecological hypotheses and processes.
-Out of a total of $374$ local networks, we retained those containing at least $5$ species, resulting in a set of $233$ georeferenced local networks (networks sampled within areas of $0.1$ to $0.3$ km² during June and/or July spanning $29$ years).
-We built a metaweb of binary interactions by aggregating all local interactions, which gave us a regional network composed of $274$ species and $1080$ interactions.
-In @Fig:accumulation, we show how the dissimilarity between the metaweb and the aggregated local networks varies with the number of sampled local networks.
-To do so, we randomly selected one local network of binary interactions and sequentially sampled additional networks while aggregating both their species and interactions.
-Next, we compared the metaweb and the aggregated local networks using the dissimilarity of interactions between common species ($\beta_{OS}$, [@Fig:accumulation]a) and the dissimilarity in species composition ($\beta_{S}$, [@Fig:accumulation]b) [@Poisot2012Dissimilaritya].
-We repeated this sampling process one hundred times and highlighted the median dissimilarity values across simulations, as well as the $50\%$ and $95\%$ percentile intervals.
-This shows that networks of local interactions are highly dissimilar from the metaweb, both in terms of species and interactions, especially when only a limited number of sites has been sampled.
-Both dissimilarity indices were calculated based on the number of items shared by the two networks ($c_{LM}$) and the number of items unique to the metaweb ($u_M$) and to the aggregated local network ($u_L$).
-The $\beta_{S}$ dissimilarity index uses species (nodes) as items being compared, while the
-$\beta_{OS}$ index assesses dissimilarity based on interactions between shared species [@Poisot2012Dissimilaritya].
-Both indices were calculated following the
-$\beta_W$ index of @Whittaker1960Vegetation:

-$$\beta_W = \frac{c_{LM} + u_L + u_M}{(2 c_{LM} + u_L + u_M) / 2} - 1.$$
-{#eq:diss}

-![**Network accumulation curves.** (a) Dissimilarity of interactions between common species and (b) dissimilarity in species composition between aggregated local networks and the metaweb of binary host-parasite interactions.
-Aggregated local networks were obtained by sequentially and randomly selecting a number of local networks of binary interactions and aggregating both their species and interactions.
-In both panels, the colored line represents the median dissimilarity across simulations and the grey areas cover the $50\%$ and $95\%$ percentile intervals. (c) Scaling of the number of links and (d) scaling of connectance with the number of sampled binary and probabilistic local interaction networks.
-For a better comparison with binary interactions, local networks of probabilistic interactions were derived from the metaweb of probabilistic interactions with a false positive and false negative rate of zero.
-A specific value of $P(L_{i \rightarrow j}|M_{i \rightarrow j})$ (the local probability of interaction among potentially interacting species, indices omitted in the figure for simplicity) was used for all local networks within a particular curve.
-Aggregated local networks of probabilistic interactions were obtained by sequentially and randomly selecting a number of local networks and aggregating both their species and interactions (with the value of $P(L_{i
-\rightarrow j}|M_{i \rightarrow j})$ adjusting according to
-@Eq:aggregate).](figures/network_accumulation.png){#fig:accumulation}

-Next, we investigate the differences in scaling between networks of probabilistic or binary interactions ([@Fig:accumulation]c-d).
-We converted these binary interaction networks into probabilistic ones using models based on simple assumptions.
-Our models are not designed to estimate the exact values of probabilistic interactions.
-Instead, their purpose is to create plausible networks that serve as illustrative examples to highlight distinctions between local networks and metawebs of probabilistic interactions.
-We created two metawebs of probabilistic interactions by employing constant false positive and false negative rates for all regional interactions.
-In the first metaweb, we set both false positive and false negative rates to zero to prevent artificially inflating the total number of links, enabling a more accurate comparison with binary interaction networks.
-This gave us a probability of regional interaction of $1$ when at least one interaction has been observed locally and of $0$ in the absence of any observed interaction between a given pair of species ([@Fig:accumulation]c-d).
-In the second metaweb (used in the next applications), we introduced a $5\%$ false positive rate to account for spurious interactions and a $10\%$ false negative rate to address the elevated occurrence of missing interactions in ecological networks [@Catchen2023Missinga].
-We believe these rates represent reasonable estimates of missing and spurious potential interactions, but confirming their accuracy is challenging due to the unavailability of data on the actual feasibility of interaction.
-Observed interactions were thus given a probability of regional interaction of $95\%$, whereas unobserved ones were assigned a probability of $10\%$.

-To build local networks of probabilistic interactions, we first recognize that local interactions must initially be biologically feasible before occurring at a specific time and space.
-A local probability of interaction $P(L_{i \rightarrow j})$ can be expressed as the product of the probability of local interaction given that the two taxa can potentially interact $P(L_{i \rightarrow j} | M_{i
-\rightarrow j} = 1)$, which we sometimes denote as $P(L_{i \rightarrow j}|M_{i
-\rightarrow j})$ for the sake of simplicity, with their probability of regional interaction $P(M_{i \rightarrow j})$:

-$$P(L_{i \rightarrow j}) = P(L_{i \rightarrow j} | M_{i \rightarrow j} = 1)
-\times P(M_{i \rightarrow j} = 1).$$ {#eq:local_meta}

-We built local networks of probabilistic interactions using the taxa found in the empirical local networks and attributing pairwise interaction probabilities based on the metawebs of probabilistic interactions and a constant value of
-$P(L_{i \rightarrow j}|M_{i \rightarrow j})$ across interactions.
-Low values of
-$P(L_{i \rightarrow j}|M_{i \rightarrow j})$ indicate that feasible interactions rarely occur locally, intermediate values around $50\%$ suggest considerable spatiotemporal variability, while high values indicate that regional interactions are nearly always realized locally.
-Following @Eq:local_meta, the local probability of interaction between a given pair of taxa consistently remained equal to or below their probability of regional interaction.

-In the last two panels of @Fig:accumulation (c-d), we show how the aggregated number of links and connectance (i.e., the proportion of all of the non-forbidden links that are realized) scale with the number of sampled local networks, according to different values of $P(L_{i \rightarrow j}|M_{i
-\rightarrow j})$.
-When aggregating local networks of probabilistic interactions, the constancy of the probability of regional interaction across the entire study area means that any rise in the probability of local interaction is solely attributable to an increase in $P(L_{i \rightarrow j}|M_{i \rightarrow j})$.
-For example, let $L_1$ and $L_2$ be two local networks and $L_{1,2}$ the aggregated network.
-If $P(L_{1, i \rightarrow j}|M_{i \rightarrow j})$ and $P(L_{2, i
-\rightarrow j}|M_{i \rightarrow j})$ are the probabilities that two potentially interacting taxa interact respectively in $L_1$ and $L_2$, the probability
-$P(L_{1,2, i \rightarrow j}|M_{i \rightarrow j})$ that these taxa interact in the aggregated network $L_{1,2}$ is obtained by:

-$$P(L_{1,2, i \rightarrow j}|M_{i \rightarrow j}) = 1 - [1 - P(L_{1, i
-\rightarrow j}|M_{i \rightarrow j})] \times [1 - P(L_{2, i \rightarrow j}|M_{i
-\rightarrow j})],$$ {#eq:aggregate}

-assuming independence between the interaction of the two taxa in different networks.
-This equation represents the probability that the interaction is realized in either (1) exclusively the local network $L_1$, (2) exclusively the local network $L_2$ or (3) both, given that the two taxa have the biological capacity to interact.

-By comparing the scaling relationships observed in networks of binary and probabilistic interactions; @Fig:accumulation illustrates that high values of
-$P(L_{i \rightarrow j}|M_{i \rightarrow j})$ lead to systematic overestimations in the number of links and connectance, especially when $P(L_{i \rightarrow j}|M_{i \rightarrow j}) = 1$ (corresponding to the scenario where local probabilities of interactions are equivalent to the probabilities of regional interactions).
-However, these biases tend to diminish as the number of sampled networks increases.

 ## Application 2: Spatial and temporal scaling of interactions